dafny-lang/dafny/docs/DafnyRef/UserGuide.md

    - `--include-runtime` --- include the Dafny runtime for the target language in the generated artifacts
    - `--optimize-erasable-datatype-wrapper`
    - `--enforce-determinism`
+   - `--test-assumptions` --- (experimental) inserts runtime checks for unverified assumptions when they are compilable

 #### 13.5.1.5. `dafny build` {#sec-dafny-build}

-The `dafny build` command runs `dafny translate` and then compiles the result into an executable artifact for the target platform, such as a `.exe` or `.dll`. or executable `.jar`, or just the source code for an interpreted language.
+The `dafny build` command runs `dafny translate` and then compiles the result into an executable artifact for the target platform, such as a `.exe` or `.dll` or executable `.jar`, or just the source code for an interpreted language.
 If the Dafny program does not have a Main entry point, then the build command creates a library, such as a `.dll` or `.jar`.
-As with `dafny translate`, all the previous phases are also executed, including verification (unless `--no-verify` is a command-line argument).
+As with `dafny translate`, all the previous phases are also executed, including verification (unless `--no-verify` is a command-line option).
 By default, the generated file is in the same directory and has the same name with a different extension as the first .dfy file on the command line.
-This locaiton and name can be set by the `--output` option.
+This location and name can be set by the `--output` option.

 There are no additional options for `dafny build` beyond those for `dafny translate` and the previous compiler phases.